Five Functions Of Management By KOONTZ And O’DONNEL

 Management can be defined as the process of planning, organizing, staffing, directing and controlling the organization resources so as to reach the desired goals.

-There are various set of management functions classified by different scholars, however the common and widely accepted are five by KOONTZ and O’DONNEL which are planning, organizing, staffing, directing and controlling (POSDC).
+There are various set of management functions classified by different scholars, in this article we are going to discuss the five functions of management by KOONTZ and O’DONNEL which are planning, organizing, staffing, directing and controlling (POSDC).

-The management functions can be considered a process in which each builds on the previous function.
-Managers apply these five functions of management in a proper oder to achieve the objectives of an organization.
+Managers apply these functions of management in a proper oder to achieve the objectives and goals of their organizations.

 Functions Of Management as proposed By KOONTZ And O’DONNEL